 The theory of neurofeedback is based on a simple concept – when you have information on what your brainwaves are doing, your brain can use that information to change how it works.

 Neurofeedback is guided exercise for the brain.
 It is actually a learning modality designed to retrain dysregulated brainwave patterns.
 By offering neurofeedback at Balance Atlanta, our goal is to help transform an unhealthy, dysregulated brainwave pattern into a normal, healthy, organized pattern.
-By doing this, the brain may become more stable and able to operate optimally and efficiently
+By doing this, the brain may become more stable and able to operate optimally and efficiently.

 A healthy, regulated brain is able to shift easily between arousal states as the demands arise.